What Is Predictive Analytics And Why It Matters?

 Predictive Analytics VS Machine Learning

-A common misconception is that predictive analytics and machine learning are the same thing.
+A common misconception is that predictive analytics and machine learning are the same things.
 Well, they aren’t although we understand why some people may think so.
 Let us explain.

 By reading until here, you already know what predictive analytics is – simply put, it is an analysis process that helps us identify and understand possible future outcomes.
 At its core, predictive analytics uses a series of statistical techniques, including machine learning.
 On the other hand, machine learning is a subset of Artificial Intelligence (AI) that enables computers/systems to learn without explicit programming.
 Machine learning uses algorithms to predict new output values through the usage of historical data.